 Parents and eligible students may request that directory information regarding the student not be disclosed.
-If you are a parent or eligible student and DO NOT want your child's/your directory information to be disclosed, please notify, in writing, the Shelby County Board of Education's Student Records Department at 160 S. Hollywood St., Memphis, TN 38112 or the Shelby County Schools Department of Attendance and Discipline at 2800 Grays Creek, Arlington, TN 38002.
+If you are a parent or eligible student and DO NOT want your child's/your directory information to be disclosed, please notify, in writing, the Shelby County Board of Education's Student Records Department at 160 S. Hollywood St., Memphis, TN 38112 or the Memphis Shelby County Schools Student Equity and Enrollment Department at 2800 Grays Creek, Arlington, TN 38002.
 Upon receipt, the request will be noted in the District's student information management system.